Rcub3161/-Pre-work---Tipper/README.md

 ## Notes

 I had a hard time getting a settings page to store the users default tip percentage and with Chirstmas coming up could not find the time to figure it out.
 I did not attempt animations or anything more because I spent most my time working on trying to store defaults with NSUserDefaults and could not figure it out.
+Also, the instructions on how to use github seemed unclear to me I did what I thought I needed to do to show CodePath my code, however I believe it is not the way they would have liked.
+I will try to update it into the way CodePath would like later.

 ## License